johannesgiorgis/.dotfiles/docs/2026-08-25-repo-health-audit.md

 worst possible time to discover a break (as this audit's asdf and bin/doi findings demonstrate directly).

+<a id="sec-6-4"></a>
 ### 6.4 `ansible-lint` is installed but never invoked

+✅ **Resolved 2026-08-25** — added a new `ansible-lint` job to `.github/workflows/tests.yml` (`ubuntu-latest`, `actions/setup-python@v7` +
+`pip install ansible ansible-lint`, then `ansible-galaxy collection install -r requirements.yml` so `community.general` modules resolve, then `ansible-playbook dotfiles.yml -i hosts --syntax-check` and `ansible-lint --profile min dotfiles.yml`).
+Deliberately used the `min` profile, not the default/production one — this repo trips FQCN, task-naming, and blank-line rules on nearly every file, and gating CI on the full style profile immediately would demand a repo-wide style rewrite just to turn linting on. `min` catches real correctness issues (bad module args, the exact `failed_when`-type-mismatch class of bug, unresolvable modules) without the noise; tightening the profile is a natural future step once that style backlog is worked down separately.
+Also extended the workflow's `push.paths` filter to include `roles/**`, `dotfiles.yml`, `group_vars/**`, and `requirements.yml` — previously a direct push to `main` touching a role wouldn't trigger CI at all (only `pull_request` had no path filter), which would have made the new job dead weight for how this repo is actually worked on.

+Verified before merging: ran the exact same steps in a clean local venv (`python3 -m venv`, `pip install ansible ansible-lint`, `ansible-galaxy collection install -r requirements.yml`) — both the syntax-check and `ansible-lint --profile min dotfiles.yml` passed cleanly (0 failures, 0 warnings, 137 files processed).
+This also required creating `requirements.yml` (repo root, pins `community.general: ">=13.3.0,<14.0.0"`) — see [§1.7](#sec-1-7)/#12, partially resolved by this same change (the collection is now pinned and used by CI; `bin/doi`'s local bootstrap doesn't consume it yet, and there's still no `ansible.cfg`).

 `bin/doi:287` already does `brew install ansible ansible-lint` on macOS bootstrap — it's already a declared dependency — but there's no `.ansible-lint` config, no CI job, and no Makefile target that runs it. **This is the single highest-leverage fix available**: an